State Marriage Laws and Information

 Since 2010, Open Ministry has been ordaining and helping people all over the world perform weddings, ceremony and other sacerdotal duties.
-This page focuses on requirements and information for Vermont, if you don't need the States Statues or ordination information for Vermont scroll down to the bottom of the page for links to other states.
+This page focuses on requirements and information for Vermont; Scroll down to the bottom of the page for links to other states.

-If you are planning to get ordained in Vermont or you have been asked to perform a wedding ceremony in Vermont, or simply need to to find a minister in Vermont to perform your wedding ceremony the information on this page will assist you.
-If you still have questions we invite you to visit our FAQ or contact us for more detailed information.
-We are here to help and support our ministers and congregation.
+If you are planning to get ordained in Vermont or you have been asked to perform a wedding ceremony in Vermont, or simply need to to find an ordained minister in Vermont to perform your wedding ceremony.

 Step 2 - Contact The County Clerk